Best Napoleon Cake Ever!

-- Mix cold water, 1 tablespoon vinegar & 3 tablespoons vodka in a cup.
+Mix cold water, 1 Tbsp vinegar & 3 Tbsp vodka in a cup.

 <br></br>In a separate cup whisk together 2 eggs and a 1/8 tsp salt.
 Combine mixtures of two cups and stir to combine.

 <br></br>By hand: Alternatively, pour the flour onto the cutting board, then add cold, cubed butter and using a long, sharp knife keep cutting and mixing the mixture until the pieces are pea-size.

-- Add the egg mixture and continue processing until the dough starts sticking to itself a bit, but is not formed yet.
+Add wet to dry: Add the liquid ingredients and continue pulsing or mixing until the dough starts sticking to itself a bit, but is not formed yet.

-- Pour the content of the food processor bowl onto work surface and start gathering and sticking the dough together with your hands, trying to work it as little as possible.
+Form into a dough: Pour the content of the food processor bowl onto a work surface and start gathering and pressing the dough together with your hands, trying to work it as little as possible.
 Form a ball and knead it for a couple of seconds until a dough forms.

-- Shape the dough into a log and then cut it into 12 equal pieces.
-Roll each piece into a ball, place on a plate, cover with plastic and refrigerate for about an hour.
+Shape & Divide: Shape the dough into a log and then cut it into 12 equal pieces.
+Roll each piece into a ball, cover and refrigerate for about an hour.
+This will allow the flour to be hydrated by the liquid and the gluten to relax.

 Work on the Napoleon Cake Filling (Egg Yolk Custard)

-Add the flour and whisk again, forming a very uniform, clump-free batter.
-Add another 1/4 cup of milk to make it easier.
+Flour & Milk: Add the ⅔cups flour and whisk again, forming a very uniform, clump-free batter.
+Add another ¼ cup of milk to make it easier

-- Heat the remaining milk in a pot until boiling, all the while stirring to keep the bottom from scorching.
+Heat the remaining milk in a microwave or on the stovetop until boiling, all the while stirring to keep the bottom from scorching.

 Tamper eggs: Tamper the egg yolk mixture by slowly pouring the hot milk in, all the while mixing.

-Add butter, allow to melt and stir to form a smooth custard.
+Add butter: Add 1 ¾ sticks butter, allow to melt and stir the custard into a smooth mixture.
 Alternatively, you can beat the butter into the cooled to room temperature custard.

-- Allow the custard to cool by pouring it into a jelly roll baking sheet and covering it with plastic wrap (plastic wrap should touch the custard, to keep the skin from forming).
+Cool custard: Allow the custard to cool by pouring it into a jelly roll baking sheet, covering it with plastic wrap so it touches the custard, which will prevent a film from forming.
 Do not refrigerate, just bring to room temperature.

 Bake the puff pastry cake layers